top of page

 Legumes such as lentils, peanuts, black beans, chickpeas, and green peas are excellent sources of plant-based protein.
 They also have high fiber contents, which reduces insulin spikes by keeping your blood sugar levels consistent throughout the day.

-Next time when you add that one table spone protein powder to your drink, think twice and see if you have other way to get protein.
+Next time when you add that one table spoon protein powder to your drink, think twice and see if you have other way to get protein.

 Recent Posts